 The adjusted or organic growth rates of revenue and new orders, as the case may be, are calculated by subtracting currency translation effects and portfolio effects from the relevant actual growth rates.
-The currency translation effect is calculated as (1) (a) revenues or new orders, as the case may be, for the current period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency period of the previous period.
-Portfolio effects and the reference and period of the developments in the previous period.
-Portfolio effects are always considered in the calculation of adjusted or organic growth rate of revenue and new orders provides useful information to investors because a meaningful analysis of trends in r
+The currency translation effect is calculated as (1) (a) revenues or new orders, as the case may be, for the current period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period.
+The portfolio effect is calculated, in the case of acquisitions, as the percentage change in revenues or new orders on the acquired business and, in the case of dispositions, as the percentage change in revenues or new orders of twelve months.
+Siemens is making portfolio adjustments for certain carve-in and carve-out transactions, as well as for other minor transactions and reclassifications in the segments.
+For further information regarding major acquisitions and dispositions, see Notes to Consolidated Financial Statements in the Annual Report or in the Interim Reports.
+Siemens believes that the presentation of an adjusted or organic growth rate of revenue and new orders provides useful information to investors because a meaningful analysis of trends in revenue and new orders from one period to the next requires comparable data and therefore an understanding of the developments in the operational business.
+For this reason, Siemens believes that investors' ability to assess Siemens' overall performance may be improved by disclosure of this information.